ucl-casa-ce/Open-Gauges/Contributed/NeoPixelBarometer/README.md

 ## Wood

-The Neopixel strip is mounted onto a thin strip of wood approx 1.25 meters long using the fixings that come with the Neopixel Strip.
+The Neopixel strip is mounted onto a thin strip of wood approx 125 centimeters long by 4.5 cm wide using the fixings that come with the Neopixel Strip.
 The Text/Numbers are 3D printed (as above) and glued on the back of the wood.
+It is a standard wood strip that most DIY/Hardware stores stock.
 The use of wood/mounting is to allow flexibilty - ie mount it however you like.

 ### Hardware